Usage

 Connectors

 All the systems in this package have connectors.
-A connector can be thought of as a port with a series of variables to connect within.
+A connector can be thought of as a port with a vector of variables.
 For example, a continuously stirred tank reactor (CSTR) has an inflow port which carries the flow rate and the concentrations of the state variables to the inflow.
-Similarly, it has an outflow which carries the same state variables, just for the outflow of the reactor.
+Similarly, it has an outflow port which carries the same state variables, but for the outflow of the reactor.
 These connectors can then be used to conveniently connect (hence the name) two systems.
 For example, to connect two reactors with outflow outflow1

 , resp. inflow inflow2